 Google Ads are also a great source of information.
 Those companies are paying for clicks so they’re making sure they’re using optimal keywords and USPs in the description to grab attention.

 Don’t write these in haste.
 Write and rewrite your titles and descriptions until you’re happy with the final version.

 #10.
 Not having realistic expectations

 SEO is a journey rather than an endpoint and getting a high ranking on Google doesn’t happen overnight.
 It takes time, effort and quite a bit of patience to get your website to the top.
 If anyone tells you otherwise, you should be suspicious of their methods.

 Added to that, your competitors are people who are just as eager as you are to get first page results.

+If you are ranking on Google, don’t be surprised if your ranking fluctuates from time to time.
 A decrease in ranking might be because a competitor has just completed a ton of SEO work on their site.
 Or because you haven’t been blogging as much as before.
 Or because of a new Google core update.
 The key is not to panic.

 Before going on your SEO journey, whether it’s for the first time or whether you’ve done SEO before and want to launch into it again, the key here is to ask yourself why and what you want to achieve.
 If you’re doing SEO yourself and not getting results, it might be time to hire an SEO expert.